shozuu/ai-ncp-generator/README.md

 # AI Nursing Care Plan Generator

-A web-based application that uses AI to generate, validate, and explain Nursing Care Plans (NCPs) while adhering to NANDA-I, NIC, and NOC standards.
+A web-based application that uses AI to generate and explain Nursing Care Plans (NCPs) while adhering to NANDA-I, NIC, and NOC standards.

 ## Features

-- 🤖 **AI-Generated NCPs**: Generate structured nursing care plans using advanced AI models
+- 🤖 **AI-Generated NCPs**: Generate structured nursing care plans using advanced AI models that adheres to NNN standards.
-- ✅ **NCP Validation**: Validate your NCPs against NANDA-I, NIC, and NOC standards
-- 📚 **Educational Support**: Get detailed explanations for each NCP component
+- 📚 **Educational Support**: Get detailed explanations for each NCP component.
-- 🎨 **Flexible Display**: Choose between 4, 5, 6, or 7-column formats
+- 🎨 **Flexible Display**: Choose between 4, 5, 6, or 7-column formats.
-- 🌓 **Dark Mode**: Support for light and dark themes
+- 🌓 **Dark Mode**: Support for light and dark themes.
-- 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices
+- 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices.

 ## Tech Stack